onieio/Devops/README.md

-# Ansible LAMP Stack Playbook
+# Ansible Ec2 spin up, Jenkins creation and LAMP Stack Playbooks
+Ec2 spin up with new *.pem file and updateting the hosts file aswell.
+Jenkins installation with Java8
-This is a Ansible Playbook to deploy a LAMP Stack infrastructure on ubuntu/debian hosts.
+This is a Ansible Playbook to deploy a LAMP Stack infrastructure on ubuntu hosts.

+### Ec2
+* ec2
+### Jenkins
+* Jenkins
 ### Stack -
 * apache2
 * mysql
 * php7.0-fpm

 ### Pre-requisites
+Boto (Aws Acccess/Secret key)
+python 2
 You must have Ansible 2.3 installed.

 ### Setup
 * Add host in /etc/ansible/hosts file.
 See the given hosts file to add hosts.